Practice policies

 The personal data we process includes:

-The retention period for special data in patient records is a minimum of 10 years and may be longer for complex records or to meet our legal requirements.
-The retention periods for other personal data is 2 years after it was last processed.
+The retention period for special data in patient records is a minimum of 11 years and may be longer for complex records or to meet our legal requirements.
+The retention period for other personal data is 2 years after it was last processed.
 Details of retention periods are available in the Record Retention (M 215) procedure available from the practice.

 We obtain your personal details when you enquire about our care and service, when you join the practice, when you subscribe to our newsletter or register online, when you complete a registration or medical history form and when another practitioner refers you for treatment at our practice.
 Occasionally patients are referred to us from other official sources such as NHS clinics or hospitals.